holubj/obsidian-dialogue-plugin/README.md

 ### Dialogue with comments

 Comments can be added into the dialogue with `#` prefix (see example below).
 The comment must be exactly one paragraph.
-Max width of the comment can be modified with the `commentMaxWidth:` parameter.
+Max width of the comments can be modified with the `commentMaxWidth:` parameter.

 #### Example code